Advance (lobby group): 2022–2023 Indigenous Voice to Parliament

 Advance set up campaigns to oppose the Voice to Parliament, encouraging voters to vote No in the 2023 referendum on the matter.
 Its campaigns include a new social media advertising campaign titled "The Voice is Not Enough" (or just "Not Enough"), aimed at a young demographic and targeting the "progressive no" vote, suggesting that the Voice would be too weak, or was not the main priority for Aboriginal and Torres Strait Islander people.
 As part of this campaign, they misrepresented the views of some Indigenous people and used others' photos without their permission.
 It has also created a "Referendum News" Facebook page, which showed only anti-Voice posts, and by May 2023 the group had spent thousands of dollars on Facebook and Instagram ads.

 In July 2023, a cartoon ad run by Advance in the Australian Financial Review, featuring caricatures of Yes campaigner Thomas Mayo, MP and Yes advocate Kate Chaney, and her father businessman Michael Chaney, led to bipartisan condemnation of the ad as "racist".
 The AFR later apologised for publishing the ad.

-The 2023 Australian Indigenous Voice referendum was unsuccessful, with the referendum failing, with 60% voting No.